sahilverma0696/Tradecore/LLM_README.md

    `OrderManager` creates and tracks `OrderObject` instances for each symbol, logs entries/exits.

 6. **Execution**:
-   `Executioner` places orders via KiteConnect or simulates them (paper trade).
+   `Execute` (in `src/core/executioner.py`) places all orders (entries and exits) via KiteConnect or simulates them (paper trade).
+   All order placement is routed through this class.

 7. **Quote Database**:
    `QuoteDatabase` persists all tick data to SQLite for later analysis/backtesting.